 I don’t live in Vancouver.
 Do I have to attend an Information Session in person?

-If you live in the area of British Columbia between Hope and Pemberton, or southern Vancouver Island, you can attend a monthly Information Session in person to meet our recruiters and have your questions answered.
+If you live in the Lower Mainland, you can attend a monthly Information Session, meet our recruiters, and have your questions answered.

 If you live outside this region, please review this website in detail to ensure you meet the basic requirements to apply.
-Send us a cover letter and resume to email@example.com, and if you meet the qualifications, we will send you an application package.
+You can then download the application and questionnaire and mail the completed package to:

 I don't live in Canada.
 Can I still apply?